wwang-chcn/Giotto_ReadtheDocs/docs/source/gettingstarted.rst

 **************************
-Try Giotto on the cloud
+Try Giotto in the cloud
 **************************

 To avoid installation issues, you can run Giotto analysis on Terra.bio.
 Take a look on the `Terra tutorial <https://giottosuite.readthedocs.io/en/latest/subsections/trygiotto/terra.html#terra/>`__.